 10 of the Most Overrated Health Foods

-Like it or not, food has become an industry and therefore it has become victim to trends and fads.
 Thanks to good marketing and mainstream media, certain foods often become glorified for their health benefits whether they warrant it or not.
-That is not to say that these foods aren’t healthy, they most certainly are, but they are not necessarily the magic pill, silver bullet or best of the bunch they are made out to be.
-So here are the details on 10 of the most overrated health foods in the business, so you can make an informed decision on whether you need to include them in your diet or not.
+That is not to say that these foods aren’t healthy, they most certainly are, but they are not necessarily the magic pill, silver bullet, or best of the bunch they are made out to be.
+So, here are the details on 10 of the most overrated health foods in the business, so you can make an informed decision on whether you need to include them in your diet or not.

 10 Overrated Health Foods